 You may require that the blank be designated in writing, or seek blank clarification, but only on your own time.
-After any such clarification, the written designation (or the verbal designation if the blank has still not been recorded) cannot be changed.
+After any such clarification, the written designation (or the verbal designation if the blank has still not been recorded) becomes binding.